-The Town has pledged all Water Fund revenues to secure the notes listed above.
-As of June 30, 2019, the future principal and interest payments on these notes totaled approximately \$7,720,000.
-Principal and interest on these loans due within one year is approximately \$410,000 or 34% of water operating revenues.
+The Town has pledged all Water Fund revenues to secure the direct borrowings listed above.
+As of June 30, 2020, the future principal and interest payments on these direct borrowings totaled approximately \$8,854,000.
+Principal and interest on these direct borrowings due within one year is approximately \$416,000 or 33% of water operating revenues.
+The Town's direct borrowings from the Wyoming State Loan and Investments Board have the following provisions.
+In an event of default, provisions include, but are not limited to the following remedies: the timing of the repayment of outstanding amounts become immediately due and the Wyoming State Loan and Investments Board may proceed against the revenues assigned and pledged by the Town pursuant to the loan assignment and pledge of revenues as provided by law.